Buddhanin Sirippu

-Buddhanin Sirippu is a 2015 Tamil language drama film directed by Victor Davidson.
+Buddhanin Sirippu is a 2015 Indian Tamil language political drama film written and directed by Victor Davidson.
 The film stars Samuthirakani, Mahesh and Suresh Sakaria with Mithra Kurian and Vivek in supporting roles.
-Music for the film was composed by Alimirzaq and it opened to mixed reviews in June 2015.
+It was released on 5 June 2015.

 Production

-The film, directed by film student Victor Davidson, highlighted a theme regarding contemporary social issues in India.
-The film began production in 2013 under the title of Aadhar and an audio launch event was held in February 2014 with director Pandiraj attending as a chief guest.
-Filming was still occurring for the film as of December 2014.
+The film began production under the title Aadhaar.
+Filming was still occurring for the film as of December 2014, but was complete by March 2015, and a trailer was released two months later.

 Release and reception

-The film had a low key release in early June 2015 and received mixed reviews from critics.
-A reviewer from The New Indian Express wrote, "Budhanin Sirippu would have been a meaningful film if only the script had been crafted in a more coherent way" and concluded that the film had "lacklustre narration".
+The film was released on 5 June 2015.
+Malini Mannath from The New Indian Express wrote, "Budhanin Sirippu would have been a meaningful film if only the script had been crafted in a more coherent way" and concluded that the film had "lacklustre narration".
 A critic from Maalai Malar wrote that the film deserves attention.
-A critic from Kungumam wrote that director Victor Davidson has made a film that addresses social aspects but is not entertaining.
+A critic from Kungumam wrote that Victor Davidson has made a film that addresses social aspects but is not entertaining.